connorbettermann/news-app/README.md

 # The Guardian News React App

 This app leverages The Guardian Open Platform API to provide dynamic news data instantly.
 Using React.js, the app allows you to view recent articles, articles sorted by category, or search for articles by keyword or phrase.
-Pagination allows for traversal of numerous pages of content and easy navigation.
+Pagination allows for traversal of numerous pages of content, while a dynamic and responsive UI enables seamless navigation.

 ## Available Scripts